 AMY GOODMAN: Phyllis, you had started by saying that there is a pro-Palestinian bias in this country.
 Did you—

-AMY GOODMAN: And I wanted to ask about Jimmy Carter, the former President, and the effect that his book has had on the discourse in this country.
-Palestine — peace, not apartheid.
+AMY GOODMAN: And I wanted to ask about Jimmy Carter, the former president, and the effect that his book has had on the discourse in this country, Palestine: Peaace, Not Apartheid.

 PHYLLIS BENNIS: The effect of President Carter’s book has been extraordinary.
-It’s not the only part, but the publication of that book, people all around the country, buying that book, looking at title — Palestine: Peace, not Apartheid, with it’s powerful cover showing a photograph of the apartheid wall that has stolen so much additional land in the West Bank.
-People are beginning to understand that this framework of apartheid, as a way of understanding Israeli policy, not because it’s identical to what happened in South Africa–many South Africans believes it’s actually worse conditions in the occupied territories — but the point isn’t to compare oppressions.
-The point is to recognize that the Israeli policies violate the international covenant against the crime of apartheid.
-A United Nations resolution which the United States has not supported but countries, uh, hundreds of countries around the world do support.
-It is that violation that gives rise to the understanding that it is apartheid that gives us the best framework to understanding Israeli policies and that can lead directly to the kind of nonviolent mobilizations we’re seeing around the world, based on boycotts, divestment and sanctions campaigns, economic efforts, nonviolent efforts, designed to force Israel to comply with international law, to stop violating international law, to end the occupation.
+It’s not the only part, but the publication of that book, people all around the country buying that book, looking at title, Palestine: Peace, Not Apartheid, with its powerful cover showing a photograph of the apartheid wall that has stolen so much additional land in the occupied West Bank, people are beginning to understand that this framework of apartheid as a way of understanding Israeli policy, not because it’s identical to what happened in South Africa—many South Africans believes it’s actually worse conditions in the Occupied Territories—but the point isn’t to compare oppressions.
+The point is to recognize that the Israeli policies violate the international covenant against the crime of apartheid, a United Nations resolution which the United States has not supported, but countries—hundreds of countries around the world do support.
+It’s that violation that gives rise to the understanding that it is apartheid that gives us the best framework for understanding Israeli policies and that can lead directly to the kind of nonviolent mobilizations we’re seeing around the world, based on boycotts, divestment and sanctions campaigns, economic efforts, nonviolent efforts, designed to force Israel to comply with international law, to stop violating international law, to end the occupation.

 AMY GOODMAN: I wanted to turn to the words of the actor and comedian Roseanne Barr.
-She recently recorded a message on the 40th anniversary that will be played at Sunday’s rally in Washington.
+She recently recorded a message on the 40th anniversary of the Israeli occupation that will be played at Sunday’s rally in Washington.

-PHYLLIS BENNIS: She is not able to be with us physically because she is performing that night, but she has sent this message.
-She has been weighing in on this issue, Amy–I was on her radio program for an hour last week discussing it.
+PHYLLIS BENNIS: She’s not able to be with us physically, because she’s performing that night, but she has sent this message.
+She has been weighing in on this issue, Amy.
+I was on her radio program for an hour last week discussing it.
 She has become very public, and she is not the only one.
-More and more Americans, more and more Jewish-Americans among so many others, are joining this campaign to say no to US support for Israeli occupation.
-It is our government’s support–our billions of dollars in tax money that goes to support Israel every year; the military support; the uncritical diplomatic embrace that protects Israel from being held accountable for these violations of international law.
+More and more Americans, more and more Jewish Americans, among so many others, are joining this campaign to say no to U.S. support for Israeli occupation.
+It’s our government’s support, our billions of dollars in tax money, that goes to support Israel every year; the military support; the uncritical diplomatic embrace that protects Israel from being held accountable for these violations of international law.
 That’s what our government’s support for occupation means in the real world on the ground.
-The boycott by the United States of–not the Israeli occupation–but of the Palestinian people who are living under occupation on the grounds that they elected a government the US doesn’t like, has made the conditions on the ground profoundly worse.
-We now have 87% of the people of Gaza living below the international poverty line of $2 a day.
+The boycott by the United States of not the Israeli occupation, but of the Palestinian people who are living under occupation, on the grounds that they elected a government the U.S. doesn’t like, has made the conditions on the ground profoundly worse.
+We now have 87 percent of the people of Gaza living below the international poverty line of $2 a day.
 That’s a tragedy that our government is responsible for.
-That’s why people are gonna be gathering in the thousands on Sunday at 2:00 in front of the Capitol, marching to the White House to say to our government, to say to the rest of our citizens, to say to all of us, this is the time to stop.
-40 years is too long.
-Military occupation has to end, and the way to end it is to stop US military support, to stop US economic support, to stop US corporate and diplomatic support and all support, to end the Israeli occupation.
+That’s why people are going to be gathering in the thousands on Sunday at 2:00 in front of the Capitol, marching to the White House to say to our government, to say to the rest of our citizens, to say to all of us, this is the time to stop.
+Forty years is too long.
+Military occupation has to end.
+And the way to end it is to stop U.S. military support, to stop U.S. economic support, to stop U.S. corporate and diplomatic and all support, to stop the Israeli occupation.